-April 20, 2018 Friday – Kuala Lumpur, Malaysia to Hong Kong to Los Angeles, California, USA
+April 20, 2018 Friday – Kuala Lumpur, Malaysia to Hong Kong & onward to Los Angeles, California, USA

 I’m up at 5:15AM, put my bag out and have breakfast at 6AM downstairs in the hotel with the rest of my tour group.
-Since all the bags and people are aboard bus, we leave 15 minutes early for the Kuala Lumpur International airport.
+Since all the bags and people are aboard the bus, we leave 15 minutes early for the Kuala Lumpur International airport.
 Our local guide Susan is a Type A personality, so everything is highly organized for us!
 We arrive on Level 1 where our driver Mohammed drops us off.
 We then take the elevator to Level 5 where Departures are located.
 We check-in, go through security and clear Malaysian immigration.
 We then take a train to the departure gates, find our gate and board our Airbus A330 – a four hour Dragon Air flight to Hong Kong, which leaves on time at 10:30AM.

-After disembarking our first flight in Hong Kong, we re-group at the end of the Jetway and Michele suggests a few of us more mobile members go ahead to start the transfer process to our flight to Los Angeles, including a couple of security checks.
+After disembarking, we re-group at the end of the Jetway and Michele suggests a few of us who are more mobile go ahead to start the transfer process to our flight to Los Angeles, including a couple of security checks.
 It is a pretty long trek across this huge airport – taking about a half hour to find our gate and get ready for our much longer flight across the Pacific Ocean to Los Angeles.
 It is totally disorganized at the Cathay Pacific gate, with Business Class and priority boarding mixing with Premium Economy, but we eventually all board and are seated.

 The Premium Economy upgrade some of us went for is expensive and only applies for the return trip segment between LA and Hong Kong, but it includes a nicer dinner menu with more choices, complementary alcoholic drinks, a seat that is more comfortable, and which is a recliner with a foot rest.
-We also get to board before regular economy and have our own cabin with exclusive washroom.
+We also get to board before regular economy, and have our own cabin with an exclusive washroom.